 This is most helpful for areas where items don’t move around that much, and you can always switch back to the barcode scanner at any time.

 If more than one user counted in that area during the previous inventory, it shows the user that submitted that item.

 You don’t have to use this feature, but it can save you a lot of time when counting.

-For full units, you adjust the count with the + or - buttons, and then swipe it in.
+For full units, adjust the count with the + or - buttons, and then swipe it to the right to submit.

 Note: You must swipe in an item for it to be counted as part of the current inventory.
-If you change the amount but don’t swipe it in, it will not be included in the count.
+If you change the amount but don’t swipe it in, it won't be included in the count.